miaisrael/ETL/README.md

 ### Load

 A database named ga_election_db was created in PostgresSQL.
 A total of eight tables were created in this database.
-Once the tables were created,
+Once the tables were created, the database was accessed from the Jupyter Notebook using SQLAlchemy.
+The data from each dataframe was then loaded into the Postgres database using SQLAlchemy.
+Once the data was loaded into the database and confirmed using "pd.read_sql_query" for each table, a sample query was run connecting the 2020 election data and the 2020 race data by county.
+The purpose of this query was to verify that the tables and connections were working appropriately.

 Sources: